carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 The `cwlVersion` string defines which standard of the language is required for the tool or workflow.
 The most recent version is v1.2.

-The `class` field defines what this particular script is.
-The majority of CWL scripts will fall into one of two classes: `CommandLineTool`, or `Workflow`.
-The `CommandLineTool` class is used for describing the interface for a command-line tool, while the `Workflow` class is used for collecting those tool descriptions into a workflow.
-In this lesson we will learn the differences between these two classes, how to pass data to and from command-line tools and specify working environments for these, and finally how to use a tool descriptor within a workflow.
+The `class` field defines what this particular document is.
+The majority of CWL documents will fall into one of two classes: `CommandLineTool`, or `Workflow`.
+The `CommandLineTool` class is used for describing the interface for a command-line tool, while the `Workflow` class is used for connecting those tool descriptions into a workflow.
+In this lesson we will learn the differences between these two classes, how to pass data to and from command-line tools and specify working environments for these, and finally how to use a tool description within a workflow.